bayeshack2016/bayeshack-2016/README.md

-A visualization for workers to see how their wages stack up against others in similar locations and occupations, based on data from the Bureau of #Labor Statistics.
-This is a first step toward enabling workers to argue for fairer wages.
+A visualization for workers to see how their wages stack up against others in similar locations and occupations, based on data from the Bureau of Labor Statistics.
+This is a first step toward enabling workers to argue for fairer wages. #dol

 # Demo